google/gson/UserGuide.md

 gson.fromJson(json, foo.getClass()); // Fails to deserialize foo.value as Bar
 ```

-The above code fails to interpret value as type Bar because Gson invokes `list.getClass()` to get its class information, but this method returns a raw class, `Foo.class`.
+The above code fails to interpret value as type Bar because Gson invokes `foo.getClass()` to get its class information, but this method returns a raw class, `Foo.class`.
 This means that Gson has no way of knowing that this is an object of type `Foo<Bar>`, and not just plain `Foo`.

 You can solve this problem by specifying the correct parameterized type for your generic type.
 You can do this by using the [`TypeToken`](https://static.javadoc.io/com.google.code.gson/gson/2.8.5/com/google/gson/reflect/TypeToken.html) class.